 Introduction

 At the same time, global trade exposes brands to imitation and misuse.
 Exporting products without trademark protection can result in loss of brand identity, disputes, and revenue leakage.
-That is why businesses expanding into international markets should treat import/export license Pakistan registration and trademark protection as complementary steps, not separate tasks.
+Businesses expanding into international markets should treat import/export licensing and trademark protection as complementary steps.

 What Is an Import/Export License in Pakistan?